Club: FC Groningen | Opening: 2006 | Capacity: 22,550 seats

 If coming from Groningen city centre, the stadium can be reached with bus 8.
 Take the bus from the A-Kerkhof square (in the direction of Station Noord).
 Get off at stop Boumaboulevard after an approximate 15-minute ride.
 Bus 8 runs twice an hour.

-Alternatively, one can take bus 5 from the central Grote Markt square (direction Ter Borch) and get off at Meeuwderbaan.
+Alternatively, take bus 5 from the central Grote Markt square (direction Ter Borch) and get off at Meeuwderbaan.
 It is a 10-minute walk from there to the Noordlease Stadion.

 Address: Boumaboulevard 41, 9723 ZS Groningen

 FC Groningen Tickets

-If tickets remain available, these can also be bought on the gate on the day of the match.
-While Groningen used to sell out most home matches, they currently do so less often and tickets for most matches should be easily available in advance.
+If tickets remain available, these can also be bought at the stadium on the day of the match.
+While Groningen used to sell out most home matches, they currently do so less often and tickets for most matches will be easily available.

-In general, all matches go on general sale, but in the odd case Groningen may require the possession of a Groningen club card for a limited number of matches to be able to buy tickets.
-Identification is required to be able to buy tickets on the gate on the day of the match.
+In general, all matches go on general sale, but in the odd case Groningen may require the possession of a Groningen fan card to buy tickets.
+An ID may be required to be able to buy tickets at the stadium on the day of the match.

 Ticket prices range from €18.00 for a seat behind the goal to €29.00 for a central seat at the long side.
 Prices are increased with €4.00 for four selected high-profile matches.

 Hitachi Global Mobility Stadion tours

 FC Groningen offer guided stadium tours around the Noordlease Stadion, that include access to the press areas, VIP boxes, the dressing rooms, and players tunnel.
 The tours last about 90 minutes.

 Tours run every Wednesday at 4:30 pm, but requie a minimum attendance.
 The tour costs €9.00.